Microsoft-community/Community-website/wiki/backup.md

 ## Backup to a cloud service

-You can also back up your data on a cloud service (for example: OneDrive, Google Drive etc...), this solution could be better in case you lost your backup drive.
+You can also back up your data on a cloud service (for example: OneDrive, Google Drive etc...), this solution could be better in case you lose your backup drive.

 ### OneDrive